Effective Date: December 31, 2023

 We collect the personal information identified in the chart above from the following categories of sources:

 - From you and your transactions with us, such as when you request a product or service, or give us your contact information

 - From others, including consumer reporting agencies and third parties that provide us with demographic and other information

 There are a number of circumstances where we disclose personal information to companies who work on our behalf to help us provide the Services.
 We disclose the categories of personal information described in the chart above to affiliates and other companies to provide the Services; measure the performance of our network and your devices; and for eligibility verification, fulfillment, and administrative purposes.

-Residents of California, Colorado, Connecticut, Virginia have the right to request certain actions with respect to their personal information.
+Residents of California, Colorado, Connecticut, Utah and Virginia have the right to request certain actions with respect to their personal information.
 Residents of these states may:

 - Request that we disclose what categories and specific pieces of personal information we collected about you in the preceding 12 months, the business purposes for such collection, the categories of sources from which we collected the information, the categories of personal information we sold or disclosed for a business purpose, and the categories of recipients of such information